Cheng-Lin-Li/SegCaps/README.md

                         Which training split to train/test on.
   --net {segcapsr3,segcapsr1,capsbasic,unet,tiramisu}
                         Choose your network.
-  --train {0,1}         Set to 1 to enable training.
+  --train               Add this flag to enable training.
-  --test {0,1}          Set to 1 to enable testing.
+  --test                Add this flag to enable testing.
-  --manip {0,1}         Set to 1 to enable manipulation.
+  --manip               Add this flag to enable manipulation.
   --shuffle_data {0,1}  Whether or not to shuffle the training data (both per
                         epoch and in slice order.
   --aug_data {0,1}      Whether or not to use data augmentation during